Selkirk, Manitoba: Entertainment

 Selkirk is advertised as the Catfish Capital of the World due to the large amounts of catfish in the nearby Red River.
 This nickname was part of an advertising campaign to attract American anglers to fish for trophy-sized catfish.
 Selkirk is also home to Chuck the Channel Cat, a fiberglass statue of a catfish that measures 25 ft long.
 The catfish was named after local sport fisherman Chuck Norquay, who drowned while doing what he loved most: fishing in the Red River.
 After Chuck was built in 1986, the town council decided to place Chuck in front of Smitty's Restaurant on Main Street.

 The Marine Museum of Manitoba, a collection of historical marine artifacts of Lake Winnipeg and the Red River area, is located in Selkirk.
 Selkirk is also the site of a Canadian Coast Guard base.

 The yearly Selkirk Fair and Rodeo is held to celebrate the area's agricultural history.
 It celebrated its 130th anniversary in 2008.

 Employment

 The Selkirk Mental Health Centre, the largest mental health facility in the province, is a major employer in the city.
 It is surrounded by a park-like campus on the outskirts of the city.

 Gerdau, owned by Gerdau S.A. of Porto Alegre, Brazil, operates a steel minimill in Selkirk.
 This steel mill (known locally as MRM or "The Manitoba Rolling Mills") is another major employer.

 Selkirk has three community newspapers: The Interlake Enterprise, The Selkirk Record, and The Selkirk Journal.

-Amphibex excavator icebreakers were at work breaking up ice flows on the Red River in 2009.
-Ice breakers and backhoes were to be strategically placed along the Red River Floodway, which might have needed to be opened before the ice was fully melted.
-Officials examined past ice jams and provided contingency plans if the Floodway jammed upstream of bridges or on tight corners.